-A hunter who takes a turkey may give it to another person, but the game counts toward the taker’s bag limit.
-Turkeys that are given away must be labeled with the taker’s full name, address, date taken and Telecheck confirmation number.
+A hunter who takes a deer or turkey may give it to another person, but the game counts toward the taker’s bag limit.
+Turkeys that are given away must be labeled with the taker’s full name, address, date taken, and Telecheck confirmation number.

 Possession, storage and sale

-Properly checked deer and turkeys may be possessed by anyone if labeled with the taker’s full name, address, date taken and Telecheck confirmation number.
-The Telecheck confirmation number must remain attached to the carcass until a processor begins the act of processing the meat for packaging.
+Properly checked deer and turkeys may be possessed by anyone if labeled with the taker’s full name, address, date taken, and Telecheck confirmation number.
+The Telecheck confirmation number must remain attached to the carcass until a meat processor begins working on the animal.

 Turkeys may not be possessed after Feb.
 15 following the season taken.

-Legally obtained turkey bones and feathers, may be sold by the taker, but the taker must provide a bill of sale showing:
+Legally obtained turkey bones and feathers, and deer heads, antlers, hides, and feet may be sold by the taker, but the taker must provide a bill of sale showing: